 Compared with most other graduate programs, there are not a lot of rules in Liberal Studies.
 Still, there are a few basic requirements.
 In order to graduate a student must:

 - Complete 30 course credits.

 - Maintain no less than a B (3.0) cumulative grade point average.

 - Complete a thesis project.

 CORE COURSES

-Only two courses are required:
+Only one course is required: